-citrusshrimp asked: Where do the jars come from?
+citrusshrimp said: Where do the jars come from?
 Are they made out of glass; where do they get the sand?
 Are the linens made from a certain swamp plant?

 In spite of the hardship of living in the valley, it is home to many artisans and craftsmen.
 If a town has been lucky enough to survive, there’s a good chance it has someone who can work with glass.
 As for the sand, there’s no shortage of gravel bed rivers (which result in sandy river banks), and since many inhabitants transitioned from agriculture to mining and quarrying when the land ceased to be farmable, quite a bit is produced as a byproduct.